Revisiting Subgradient Method: Complexity and Convergence Beyond Lipschitz Continuity: Convergence Results with Diminishing Step Size Rules

-It is worth mentioning that some convex learning problems such as SVM \eqref{eq:svm} often have benign problem structures like strong convexity, especially when $\ell_2$-regularization / weight decay is utilized.
-In the following, we will derive improved convergence rate result for $\SubGrad$ when utilized to solve convex optimization problems with a quadratic growth property.
-Note that the quadratic growth condition is implied by strong convexity.
-In this case, we provide the convergence rate result in the following corollary.
-Since the step sizes satisfy the conditions in \eqref{eq:step sizes}, boundedness of $\{x^k\}$ readily follows.
-Then, we can follow the trajectory analysis and some standard arguments to establish the result.
+We note that some convex learning problems (e.g., the SVM \eqref{eq:svm}) exhibit benign problem structures, such as strong convexity.
+In the following, we derive an enhanced convergence rate of $\SubGrad$ when utilized to solve convex optimization problems with the quadratic growth property.
+Such a property includes strong convexity as a special case.